BonoboPLC/bonoboplc_wiki/administration/subscriptionlottery.md

 **Automated Payout files need to be explicitly enabled by Bonobo and are created in the following manner:**

 1. A withdrawal request is automatically created for any player with a cash prize and existing Direct Debit payment info
-a.
-This withdrawal request can be found in “Payments”
+- This withdrawal request can be found in “Payments”
-b.
-Total winnings for the respective game is transferred from the players’ Trust Account to the players’ Pending Withdrawals account until the withdrawal is approved
+- Total winnings for the respective game is transferred from the players’ Trust Account to the players’ Pending Withdrawals account until the withdrawal is approved
 2. The Payout File (CSV) is automatically created and contains entries for each of the withdrawal requests described above and contains the following
-a.
-Players name
+- **Players name**
-b.
-Account info
+- **Account info**
-c.
-Amount to be credited (Winnings)
+- **Amount to be credited (Winnings)**
-d.
-Bank Account info
+- **Bank Account info**
 3. The Payout File can be downloaded and used to process the payout through your bank
 4. Upon successfully processing through your bank, you must mark the Payout File as paid by clicking on “Mark as Paid” button
 a.
 This action sets the withdrawal request to Paid